TrianglyRU/OrbinautFramework/README.md

 - Orignal-engine-like stage collision method based on distances.
 - Two types of stage collision: collision masks or actual tiles with pre-calculated angles.
 - Improved original object collision method.
 Instead of copying it directly, we used it as a basis to make our own.
-- Various toggable frameworks tweaks, including differences between classic trilogy.
+- Various toggable frameworks tweaks, including differences between classic trilogy games.
 - Discord Rich Presence support.
 - Solid optimization.
 - and much more!